 Universal 2nd Factor (U2F for short) is an open standard for augmenting two-factor authentication (2FA) using USB or NFC devices.
 It was initially developed by Google and Yubico, but is now hosted by the FIDO Alliance.

 The USB devices establish communication with the computer using the HID protocol, which allows users to interact with client applications like web browsers by simply inserting the device into the computer.
 Each device has a unique secret key manufactured into it, and can respond to authentication challenges by applications using public-key cryptography.
-Popular devices include U2F security keys like Google Titan or Yubikey.
+Popular devices include U2F security keys like Google Titan or Yubikey (supports FIDO2).
 Depending on your laptop/phone hardware, you may prefer a different Yubikey version - Yubikey 5 NFC for USB-A/NFC, Yubikey 5C NFC for USB-C/NFC or Yubikey 5Ci for dual USB-C/Lightning support.

 How does FIDO Work?